Cortisol: How Does Cortisol Affect Blood Sugar?

 Lifestyle Changes That Support Cortisol and Blood Sugar Balance

-A holistic approach works best when supporting cortisol and blood sugar.
-Ayurveda and modern science both highlight the importance of daily rhythms, nourishment, movement, and stress management.
+Ayurveda and modern wellness both highlight the importance of daily routines, nourishment, movement, and stress management.

 1. Balance Your Sleep-Wake Cycle

-Since cortisol follows a circadian rhythm, strengthening your sleep cycle can support natural hormone balance.
+Since cortisol follows a circadian rhythm, strengthening your sleep cycle may help support natural hormone balance.

 • Wake and sleep at consistent times